-Over the course of twelve months the selected cohort of artists take part in four residential weekends at Farnham Maltings in Surrey.
-Each residential comprises of practical workshops, class and skills-sharing as well as inspirational guest teachers from a wide variety of dance backgrounds sharing their practice.
+Over the course of nine months the selected artists will meet for three residential weekends at the Company’s base at Farnham Maltings, Surrey, and visit New Adventures on tour with Nutcracker!.
+Each residential will comprise of practical workshops, class and skills-sharing as well as inspirational guest teachers from a variety of dance backgrounds sharing their practice.

-Workshops in areas such as fundraising, time-management and networking aim to provide the cohort with a range of skills to support successful careers as community dance artists.
+Workshops in areas such as personal development, advanced community dance skills, business development and networking aim to provide the cohort with a range of skills to support them to the next level of their careers.

 Travel expenses, accommodation and per diems are provided.